aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 For example, if our `HumanKind` class has an `age` field, then `vannaWhite.age` might be 62, while `patSajak.age` might be 72.

-> How neat is that syntax? `vannaWhite.age` references the age field of the object referred to by the `vannaWhite` variable.
+> How neat is that syntax? `vannaWhite.age` references the `age` field of the object referred to by the `vannaWhite` variable.

 Not all fields are instance variables.
 If a field is declared `static`, then it's called a **class variable**.
 A class variable shares its value among all instances of that class.
 Additionally, you don't need to have access to an instance to access a class variable.
 If the value of a class variable changes for one instance, it changes for all instances.
-We'll see examples of this shortly, and we'll see why it's useful.
+We'll see examples of this shortly, along with why it's useful.

 There's one rule you'll need to remember starting today: Make fields in a class `private`, then provide **accessor** (also called **getter**) and **mutator** (also called **setter**) methods for those fields.
-This is known as encapsulation: You never expose the structure of a class to anything outside of it.
+This is known as **encapsulation**: You never expose the structure of a class to anything outside of it.

 ### Methods

 Methods provide the functionality for objects instantiated from a class.
-We call a method when we want our object to do something or change something.
+We call a method when we want our object to do or change something.

-> Check: What methods might we add to the `HumanKind` class?
+> **Knowledge Check**: What methods might we add to the `HumanKind` class?

 <details>
 <summary>Possible Solution</summary>